I agree with most Start-Up Truisms. One of the best ones is Don’t Chase the Shiny Penny. Double Down on What Works.

 Let me suggest some ideas:

 - Add an Outbound Sales Team if You Don’t Have One.
 I know in-bound is all the rage.
 But let me tell you, if your ACV is high enough, outbound can work.
 We’ll do a post on this soon.
 Have you tried it?
 It doesn’t have to make the company.
 A small team just has to generate enough new business to add 10% to the top line.
-Aaron Ross has been talking about this for years.
+More here.

 - Add Professional Services, for Real.
 Yuck, you say?
 Professional services?
 Well, enterprise customers are happy to pay for them.
 You can pack another 20-30% of revenue onto any enterprise deal if you do it right here.
 Yes, I know it’s not recurring.
 But you’ll get it in new deals every year.
 Hire a Head of Professional Services and charge for Pro Services.
-It will work in any six figure deal, and many five figure deals.
+It will work in any six-figure deal, and many five-figure deals.
+More here.

 - Add a Real VP Business Dev.
 I know you have partners.
 But are you taking them seriously enough?
 Do you have someone whose full time job it is to make your partners successful?
 It will probably pay off.